MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Finding strategies to decrease the amount of data that you store can help reduce costs.
 By changing the accessibility of the data and implementing the following techniques, you can effectively optimize the volume of your stored data:

 - *Capture less data*: Take a closer look at the data you're capturing.
-Determine if all the data is necessary for your needs or if any of it is unnecessary.
+Determine if any of it is unnecessary for your purposes.
 Modify your process, settings, or configurations to capture only the essential data.

 - *Compress data*: Compression saves money by reducing the size of data.
 It's most effective in write-once, read-never or read-rarely scenarios.
 It's more suitable for colder storage.